FBI Calls Apple 'Jerks' and 'Evil Geniuses' For Making iPhone Cracks Difficult - Slashdot

 It did cross my mind that they're simpl

 FBI, is your security hard to crack?
 Why?
-(Score:4, Insightful)
+(Score:5, Insightful)

 I cannot believe we actually hire allegedly educated individuals to work in the FBI who can't fucking grasp the concept that Apple didn't make good security because of the FBI.
 Apple made good security because of the actual evil in the world, and to protect their customers.